CLAS Strategic Plan 2016-2020

 CLAS teaches most of the university's general education curriculum.
 Given their importance, CLAS courses fulfilling general education Requirements and college group requirements should be taught as much as possible by full-time faculty, who were hired for their disciplinary expertise and teaching skills, or by GTAs, who are teaching as part of their graduate training.

-By the end of AY 2020, full-time faculty and GTAs should account for at least 75% of course credit hours offered by CLAS (including general education and college group requirements).
-Tenure-track or tenured faculty should teach at least 50% of General Education and college group Requirement credit hours.
+By the end of AY 2020, full-time faculty and GTAs should account for at least 75 percent of course credit hours offered by CLAS (including general education and college group requirements).
+Tenure-track or tenured faculty should teach at least 50 percent of General Education and college group Requirement credit hours.

 Establish a baseline by measuring the percentage of such credit hours taught by full-time faculty, tenure-track faculty, and tenured faculty in AY 2016.
 Use these data to determine the required annual rate of increase to achieve the stated goal.

 Make strategic improvements in departmental course scheduling, staffing, and teaching assignments to enable more full-time faculty to teach general education courses.
 Streamline curricula to maximize teaching efficiencies and improve student retention.
 Work with the Office of the Provost, the AAUP, and Academic Senate to establish a protocol for a career track for full-time, non-tenure-track faculty.
 Consolidate part-time faculty positions as much as possible into full-time positions.